RACE BRIEFING

 Cola

-Powerbar Gel (Black Currant, Green Apple, Strawberry Banana, Tropical Fruit)
+Powerbar Gel (Black Currant, Lemon Lime, Strawberry Banana, )

 Powerbar Bar (Banana Punch, Cookies & Cream, Advanced Choco Hazelnut, Advanced Raspberry)